Active Learning of Piecewise Gaussian Process Surrogates: Review

 Conditional on $\V{\Theta}$, prediction $\hat{f}(\V{x}_*)$ follows the usual equations (\ref{eq:staGP}) using local data $\mathcal{D}_n(\V{x}_*)$.
-A detailed presentation is delayed, along with further discussion, until Section \ref{sec:method}.
-Inference for latent $\V{Z}$ may proceed by expectation maximization \citep[EM;][]{Dempster1977}.
+A detailed presentation is delayed until Section \ref{sec:method}.
+Inference for latent $\V{Z}$ may proceed by the expectation maximization (EM) algorithm.
 However, a difficulty arises because the joint posterior distribution of $\V{Z}$ and $\V{f}_*$ is not tractable, complicating the E-step.
-As a workaround, \citet{park2022} developed a \textit{classification EM} \citep[CEM;][]{bryant1978asymptotic, gupta2010theory} variation which replaces the E-step with a pointwise maximum {\em a posteriori} (MAP) of $\hat{\V{Z}}$.
+As a workaround, \citet{park2022} developed a \textit{classification EM} \citep[CEM;][]{bryant1978asymptotic} which replaces the E-step with a pointwise maximum {\em a posteriori} (MAP) estimation of $\V{Z}$.